Dollar General Penny & Clearance Guides

 Packaging Changes: Why a Penny Item Can Look Just Like a Full-Price One

 A big reason items penny is a packaging or formula change: the maker issues a new item number and the old version is discontinued and pennied.
 The two can look nearly identical on the shelf — so match the exact item number, not the look.
-Applies at Dollar Tree, Family Dollar, and Dollar General.
+Applies at Dollar Tree and other stores.
 Read →

 Which Dollar Store Actually Sells Penny Items?

-Dollar Tree, Family Dollar, and Dollar General all create penny items — but they handle selling them very differently.
-Dollar Tree now sells them (2026), Dollar General's policy says yes but stores vary, and Family Dollar generally won't.
+Dollar Tree and Dollar General both create penny items — but they handle selling them very differently.
+Dollar Tree now sells them (2026), while Dollar General's policy says yes but stores vary.
 Here's the breakdown.
 Read →

 Dollar Tree, Family Dollar & Dollar General: Who Owns Whom?